HCord-py/HCord/README.rst

 Fork info
 --------------------------

-This is a fork of the original project: discord.py made by Rapptz.
+This is a fork of discord.py project made by Rapptz.
 This project will be updated and will still have support.

 Key Features